 The Balams Firm

 • Driven when they thought they might be over the legal limit for blood alcohol content

-When you also consider people who said the action was moderately or slightly dangerous, the list expands to include:
+When including those who consider these actions moderately or slightly dangerous, the list expands to include:

 • Driving with an hour of having used marijuana

-• Driving when using a potentially-impairing prescription drug
+• Driving after taking a potentially-impairing prescription drug

-In other words, most of us know what we need to do to stay safe on the road and protect ourselves and others.
-But, a lot of us aren’t doing it.
+In other words, most of us know what it takes to stay safe on the road and protect ourselves and others—but too many of us aren’t doing it.

-If you’ve been injured by a driver who negligently disregarded safety considerations, you may be entitled to compensation.
+If you’ve been injured by a driver who negligently disregarded safety, you may be entitled to compensation.

+The Balams Firm